Everything Everywhere All at Once, the mad multiverse comedy-drama starring Michelle Yeoh, is continuing its winning streak.

 Over the years it has gone on to produce films that have done well at the Oscars, including Room, Moonlight, Ex Machina and Minari, and has worked with some of indie Hollywood’s biggest names, including Sofia Coppola (who made On The Rocks and The Bling Ring with the studio), Gaspar Noé’, James Franco, Andrea Arnold (whose film American Honey won the Jury Prize at Cannes in 2016) and Joel Coen (with his 2021 black and white version of Macbeth starring Denzel Washington).
 A24 are also the studio behind HBO’s hit teenage drama series, Euphoria.

-For the first time, A24 will show three films this year at the Venice Film Festival: Ti West’s Pearl, Darren Aronofsky’s The Whale and Joanna Hogg’s The Eternal Daughter.
+For the first time, A24 showed three films at the Venice Film Festival in 2022: Ti West’s Pearl, Darren Aronofsky’s The Whale (for which Brendan Fraser won Best Actor at the Critics Choice Awards last night) and Joanna Hogg’s The Eternal Daughter.

 1. Uncut Gems - Josh Safdie and Benny Safdie

 If you were on the internet earlier this year it’s unlikely that you missed the viral soundbite of Julia Fox saying “Uncut Gems”.
 You may, however, have missed the source of this infamous phrase: a 2019 crime film starring Adam Sandler, Julia Fox and Idina Menzel from the Safdie brothers.
 Set in New York, it stars Sandler as a jeweller who makes a series of high-stakes bets centred around a valuable black opal.
 It’s fast, loud, brash and extremely, extremely tense.
 Forget the popcorn while watching, invest in a stress ball instead.